KPersaud11-BC/stock-analysis/README.md

 ### Comparison of Outputs from Original and Refactored Macros

 The pictures below show that both Macros outputted the same results.
+The workbook has a _Clear Worksheet_ Macro that was used to clear the worksheet and allow both codes to run fully.

 **2017 Original**